 Customer journeys can be complicated and are rarely linear, crossing multiple devices and channels.
-By aggregating and analysing your customers' journeys, you can better understand their pain points, behaviours, needs and expectations.
-The best way to plot out and analyse the data you collect from your audience is to carry out customer journey mapping.
+By conducting a customer journey review, aggregating and analyzing your customers' journeys, you can better understand their pain points, behaviors, needs and expectations.
+The best way to plot out and analyze the data you collect from your audience is to carry out customer journey mapping.

 A customer journey map brings their journeys to life visually, making it easier to see how their experiences flow across your brand's touchpoints - all the places where your customers can interact with you, both online and offline.
 It's a strategic approach to improving your customer experience and can be more effective than trying to understand and improve individual touchpoints at a tactical level.